 Frequently Asked Questions

-What is the BC corporate tax rate?
+What’s the BC corporate tax rate?

 Does Canada have low corporate tax?